The-Chaos-Consortium/chaos-and-conquest/docs/equipment.md

 |    Major Noble     |      760s      |                   Dukes or Princes                   |
 |       Royal        |    15,000s+    |                  Kings or Emperors                   |

+## Settlement Types & Rarity
+The size of a given area’s economy influences that type of trade that can occur in a location, which is indicated by its *settlement type*.
+The criteria for determining settlement type is dependent on your campaign world and its relative level of population, but the following may serve as a general rubric:
+- Tier 1 (Hamlet) - 10 or so people
+- Tier 2 (Village) - 20 to 1,000 people, 50 to 300 is typical
+- Tier 3 (Town) - 1,000 to 8,000 people, average of 2,500
+- Tier 4 (City) - 8,000 to 12,000 people
+- Tier 5 (Big City) - 12,000 to 100,000 people

+Specialists and some items have a rarity rating between 1 and 5, corresponding to the settlement types.
+Items and specialists can be freely bought and hired in the settlement type they correspond to and all larger settlements (e.g. rarity 3 can be found in towns and above).

+Items and specialists of a higher rarity than the settlement type one is in may potentially still be bought, sold, or hired, though it will take time, effort, and money.
+Items will likely have to be commissioned or haggled for, and skilled specialists specifically sought after.
 ## Supply
 *Supply* is an abstract item representing basic gear a PC brought with them and costs *7s*.
 At any time during a session a PC may trade a Supply they carry for any simple commonly available item, which they then note in their inventory.
 A list of suggestions is given below, but ultimately it is up to the arbiter which items can be acquired using Supply and which should be bought separately.